 This tendon’s location adjacent to the acromion leaves it susceptible to a condition known as impingement syndome.
 Impingement occurs when the space through which the tendon passes narrows, putting pressure and friction on the tissue.
 Supraspinatus impingement is a common type of supraspinatus injury, as muscle imbalances in many individuals, particularly weight-lifters and athletes, cause the shoulders to roll forward and internally rotate.
 This postural imbalance narrows the space between the acromion and the humerus and pinches the supraspinatus tendon, an imbalance that can be treated with corrective exercise.
 Similarly, growths on the acromion like bone spurs can result in supraspinatus impingement, which presents with pain, shoulder weakness, and a restricted range of motion at the shoulder joint.

-Supraspinatus impingement is often accompanied by tendonitis, a type of supraspinatus injury in which the tendon becomes inflamed and irritated from rubbing against the adjacent bone.
-Tendonitis is typically brought on by frequent, repetitive movements, and supraspinatus tendonitis is often seen in athletes whose sports require an overhead throwing motion, as in baseball pitchers.
+Supraspinatus impingement is often accompanied by tendinitis, a type of supraspinatus injury in which the tendon becomes inflamed and irritated from rubbing against the adjacent bone.
+Tendinitis is typically brought on by frequent, repetitive movements, and supraspinatus tendinitis is often seen in athletes whose sports require an overhead throwing motion, as in baseball pitchers.
 This injury is accompanied by pain, stiffness, tenderness, and limited range of motion at the afflicted joint, and it is usually treated with ice, anti-inflammatory pain medicine, and avoidance of the movement patterns that brought it on.

 A third category of supraspinatus injury is a muscle tear.
-Though an abrupt trauma can cause this injury, it is more likely to be caused by the same repetitive movements that weakened the tendon and brought on tendonitis.
-In other words, an untreated case of supraspinatus tendonitis can result in further breakdown of the tendon that results in a tear.
+Though an abrupt trauma can cause this injury, it is more likely to be caused by the same repetitive movements that weakened the tendon and brought on tendinitis.
+In other words, an untreated case of supraspinatus tendinitis can result in further breakdown of the tendon that results in a tear.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!